RandomSearch18/pdf-cutter/README.md

 # ✂️📃 PDF Cutter

-A Python tool that make it easier to print massive documents on school printers, by splitting them into 30-page chunks.
+A Python tool that prepares massive documents for printing at school, by splitting them into 30-page chunks.

 > 📖 PDF Cutter slices your PDFs for PaperCut